 Lime rate (ton/acre) = 1.86 x (final desired pH - 4.6)

-We will post our study results and upcoming events on this webpage and the MSU Soil Fertility website.
+We will post our study results on this webpage and upcoming events on the soil acidification homepage and the MSU Soil Fertility website.
 Watch for field days, workshops, press releases, radio interviews, and a video.

 Foy, C.D.
 1996.
 Tolerance of durum wheat lines to an acid, aluminum-toxic subsoil.
 J. Plant Nutr.
 19:10-11. doi:10.1080/01904169609365206

 Ohki, K. 1984.
 Manganese deficiency and toxicity effects on growth, development, and nutrient composition in wheat.
 Agron.
 J. 76:213–218

 Thompson, W.H., C. McFarland, and T. Brown.
 2016.
 Agricultural Lime and Liming Part 2.
 Laboratory Testing to Determine Lime Requirements.
 Washington State University Extension FS217E http://pubs.wpdev.cahnrs.wsu.edu/pubs/fs217e/